mpayich/bikesharing/README.md

 [link to dashboard](LINK GOES HERE "link to dashboard")

 ## Overview of the statistical analysis:

-The purpose of the analysis is well defined.
-(5 pt)
+In order to convince investors that a bike-sharing program in Des Moines is a solid business proposal, one of the key stakeholders would like to see a bike trip analysis.

+For this analysis, Pandas was used to change the "tripduration" column from an integer to a datetime datatype.
+Then, using the converted datatype, a set of visualizations was created to:

+- Show the length of time that bikes are checked out for all riders and genders
+- Show the number of bike trips for all riders and genders for each hour of each day of the week
+- Show the number of bike trips for each type of user and gender for each day of the week.

 ## Results:
-There are at least seven visualizations for the NYC Citibike analysis (7 pt) There is a description of the results for each visualization (7 pt)
+add images
+and description under each

 ## Summary:
-There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt)
+There is a high-level summary of the results and two additional visualizations are suggested for future analysis